-Why Do Patents Expire
+2. Why Do Patents Expire?

-Patents are given by the U.S. Patent & Trademark Office and allow the inventor to have exclusive use of an invention, such as a device or process.
+Patents are given by the U.S. Patent and Trademark Office and allow the inventor to have exclusive use of an invention, such as a device or process.

 Patents are considered intellectual property rights.
 Patents are further classified into utility patents, design patents, and plant patents.
-In order to get a patent, there is an application process that consists of review by the USPTO office as well as certain filing fees.
+In order to get a patent, there is an application process that consists of review by the USPTO office as well as payment of certain filing fees.

-Patents can be beneficial for those seeking to protect a specific invention that may have been R&D intensive.
-In the US, there are primarily utility and design patents.
+Patents can be beneficial for those seeking to protect a specific invention that may have been R&D-intensive.
+In the U.S., there are primarily utility and design patents.
 Here is how long each patent lasts:

-- Utility Patent: 20 years
+- Utility Patent – 20 years

-- Design Patent: 14 years
+- Design Patent – 14 years

 Utility patents are for specific processes, mechanisms, and uses of an invention, while design patents are for a patent's look, aesthetics, and appearance.
 It is possible to get both a design and utility patent for the same invention.

-A patent essentially is a contract between the inventor and society at-large.
+A patent essentially is a contract between the inventor and society at large.
 By recognizing the inventor's right to exclusive use of the patent for a period of time, the inventor contributes knowledge of the patent and its design to public knowledge.
 This both recognizes the inventor's hard work while promoting technological innovation for everyone else.

 Why Do Patents Expire?

-Patent terms, if maintained right, vary but generally go for up to 20 years.
+Patent terms, if maintained correctly, vary but generally go for up to 20 years.
 After the patent expires, the invention can be used by others as much as they wish.
 For those seeking to use the patent after its expiration, knowing this expiration date is essential.
 There are historical reasons for the 20-year term, but nonetheless, it remains current policy.

 Patent expiration is a policy balance between rewarding research and development as well as stimulating broad societal innovation.

 Consumers and the public benefit from both patented inventions as well as the inventions that the patent helps spur.
 Patents are essentially a monopoly, which is seen as a necessary means of making research and development a worthwhile investment.
-A patent may also expire if the inventor or owner fails to pay their required fee on time.
+A patent may also expire if the inventor or owner fails to pay the required fee on time.

 The exclusive economic use of the patent rewards the inventor for pushing human knowledge forward.
 However, if all such inventions were restricted for a long time afterward, it would significantly slow down inventions by others and thus overall social well-being.

-If you need help with filing your patent, you can post your legal need on UpCounsel's marketplace.
+If you need help with patent expirations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.